 1. Backyard Trials: Your baby is going to feel like they’ve entered a whole new world even if you take them camping in your backyard.
 As long as they are nicely fed and have you by their side, they will enjoy it.
 So, to see if they are comfortable with camping, set up a backyard tent and see their reaction.

-2. Sleep Routine: While you are doing the test trials or even when you are out in the wild for camping, ensure that you are sticking to your baby’s sleep routine.
+2. Sleep Routine: While you are doing the test trials or even when you are out in the wild camping, ensure that you are sticking to your baby’s sleep routine.
 You don’t want them to feel exhausted and strained.

 3. Home should be nearby: When you are with a newborn, make sure that the location you are choosing is close to home so that you can take them back if things don’t work out.
 Even the best baby camping gear might not keep them happy sometimes.

 4. Prepare for the worst: Your baby can puke out their milk, refuse to eat anything mushy, or see even water as a villain.
 You never know how they’d react so stock up with extra breast milk, baby food, some snacks for yourself, and lots of baby camping toys for them.

 5. Don’t fret too much: If your baby is not falling asleep at 3.00 PM, don’t fret.
 They will fall asleep when they want to.
 Though you have to stick to their sleep and food routine, that doesn’t mean you’d force it on them.

 6. Share your responsibilities: All parents want to be perfect for their kids.
 But that’s not possible without sharing your duties, especially when you are outside with your baby.
 Washing, cooking, feeding, and rocking them to sleep – share your responsibilities.

 7. Reduce Meal Extravagance: The barbeque setups and series of cooking pots are going to be a burden when you are traveling with a baby.
 Try to carry meals that are wrapped in foil or something that you can make in minutes.
 You can pay attention to your baby without feeling tired.